by Diane Spicer

 And it should not be a matter of luck.

-There are many things you should be doing to protect your ankle joints as they endure the pounding of walking while load bearing (carrying a pack or a baby carrier up a trail, for instance).
+There are many things you can do to protect your ankle joints as they endure the pounding of walking while load bearing (carrying a pack or a baby carrier up a trail, for instance).

 And if you have sore ankles after a hiker, you've got some work to do!